Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can become quite counter-productive.

 Think of it as something similar to OCD.

 The sad thing is OCD is cherished and Esteemed by many.
-Many entrepreneurs think it’s good to act like your life is on the line any time a mistake happens.
+Many think it’s good to act like your life is on the line any time a mistake happens.
 Or when something goes south and doesn’t precisely turn out the way you want it to be.

-You see, this kind of OCD is not healthy for your business.
+This kind of OCD is not healthy for your business.

 The part of the brain called the basal ganglia is mostly responsible for such laziness.
 Basal Ganglia isn’t too fond of focusing on solving complex tasks.
-Instead, it focuses on developing patterns in the desire to getting rewards.
+Instead, it focuses on developing patterns in the desire to get rewards.

 Basal Ganglia plays a significant role in creating habits and following them.
 This ultimately means it pushes you to do easy work and think you’ve done something—a state of euphoria where it tricks you into a false sense of winning.
+The dopamine trap!

 Your aim as an entrepreneur should be:

 Working, okay.
-Lets’s move on.
+Let’s move on.

 And don’t look back until it stops.
 As long as the marketing funnel, the pipeline, the product, the service, the design is working – don’t change it.
 Instead, keep working in the backend to innovate the product.
 Give your customers and the audience time to get familiar with your product and services on the surface.

 Too many changes too quickly will only result in more complexity.
-People might think it’s too early too much.
+People might think it’s too early, too much.
 Work on bugs, faults, and errors that are most critical and ignore tiny changes that add value.